 HelpScribble needs the Microsoft Help Compiler to compile your project into a .hlp WinHelp file that can be viewed on any Windows computer, without the use of HelpScribble.
 The .hlp format, developed by Microsoft, is not officially documented.
 Therefore, HelpScribble uses the help compiler provided by Microsoft to make sure that your help files are 100% compatible with all Windows computers.
 The compilation process is completely transparent.
 Just pick Project|Make from HelpScribble's menu and it will invoke the help compiler in the background and display the result when the compiler has finished its job.

 HelpScribble can work together with HC.EXE, HC31.EXE and HCP.EXE for creating 16-bit WinHelp files, which work with Windows 3.1 and later.
 HelpScribble can also use HCRTF.EXE for creating 32-bit Winhelp files which work out of the box on Windows 95, 98, ME, NT4, 2000, and XP.
 Windows Vista, 7, 8, and 8.1 require users to download the WinHelp viewer separately from Microsoft.
-Windows 10 does not support WinHelp.
+Windows 10 and 11 do not support WinHelp.
 Look up "help compiler" in the index of HelpScribble's help file to learn all about the difference between 16-bit and 32-bit WinHelp files, and which option you should choose.
 Basically, you will want to use a 16-bit WinHelp file for 16-bit software, and a 32-bit WinHelp file otherwise.

 Note that HC and HC31 are old DOS programs and suffer from the 640K barrier.
 This means that they will report and "out of memory" error message pretty soon when your project starts to grow.
 So their use is not recommended.
 HCP and HCRTF do not have this limitation.